Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 💡 This is especially important now under CAMS, since slots are fixed — we want to ensure your child enters the test ready and confident, not “just trying.”

-Build Consistency, Not Cramming
+C. Build Consistency, Not Cramming

 With CAMS, there are fewer opportunities for last-minute registration changes.
 That’s why consistent attendance is more important than ever.